bi-foundation/live-feed-api/README.md

 ## Live Feed API Development
 The live feed api uses sources that are generated.
 The sources are provided, but need to be updated if the API changes.
 If models are changed, these files needed to be regenerated.

 For the communication between factomd and the live-feed api the models are written as protobuf.
-The code for serialization and serialization is generated with protoc.
+The code for serialization and deserialization is generated with protoc.
 Further information: [golang/protobuf](https://github.com/golang/protobuf).
 As the API also provide event filtering with GraphQL a plugin is needed to generate the schemes of the models.
 The plugin that is used: [protobuf-graphql-extension](https://github.com/bi-foundation/protobuf-graphql-extension).

 The swagger that established the contract for the subscription API is also generated.
 Generating the swagger is done with [swaggo/swag](https://github.com/swaggo/swag).
 In the code comments provide information about the API.
 The comments are used as input for the swagger.